-One of the things you can discuss when you make your adoption plan is whether you want to have contact or receive updates on your child.
+As a Birth Mother, one of the things you can discuss with the Adopting Parents you choose is whether you want to have contact during your pregnancy and after the birth.

 Today, most adoptions are open adoptions, which means that contact may range from photo/letter updates to visits.
 Every adoption is unique so the level of contact, if any, will depend on what works for you, the Adoptive Parents and the child as he/she grows up.
 Here are some things to consider as you think about the level of openness you would like in your adoption plan.